UTSA17T/UiPath/_posts/2013-06-04-BrowserExtensions.markdown

 ###Rebranding
 This section will help you change the name and the company under which the UiPath extension will be listed in Mozilla Firefox.

-1. Go to the *"BrowserExtensions"* subdirectory in the UiPath installation directory and you will find the Firefox extension, consisting the following files and drectories:
+1. Go to the *"BrowserExtensions"* subdirectory in the UiPath installation directory and you will find the Firefox extension, consisting of the following files and directories:
   * The *"chrome"* directory.
   * The *"plugins"* directory.
   * The *"chrome.manifest"* file.
   * The *"install.rdf"* file.
-  Take all those files and copy them somewhere else.
+  Take all those files and copy them somewhere else, into a temporary directory.
 Let's say for example that we copy them in *"c:\temp\myFirefoxExt"*.
 2. Open the *"install.rdf"* file in a text editor.
-You will notice it's written in the XML format.
+You will notice that it's written in the XML format.
 Here are the important sections:
-  * **em:id** - it's the identifier of your extension.
+  * **em:id** - it's the string identifier of your extension.
 For UiPath, it's *info@uipath.com*.
-Let's say for example that your identifier is *steve@devs.com*.
+Let's say for example that your string identifier is *steve@devs.com*.
   * **em:name** - the name of your extension.
   * **em:creator** - the name of your company.
   * **em:description** - just a brief description of your Firefox extension.